xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 Two everyday cases: the work is still in progress and you want early feedback, or it is finished but you would like someone to help you proofread it before you submit it to the maintainers.
-Using a draft to discuss whether a change should exist at all is the different matter covered above.

 Note: not all reviewers watch draft pull requests.
 State explicitly that you need feedback, and consider asking for a real-time discussion.

-When taking a pull request out of draft, add the reviewers you know it needs (GitHub usually suggests them) and leave a comment saying that it is ready for review.
-The state change on its own is easy to miss.
+When taking a pull request out of draft, add the reviewers (GitHub usually suggests them) and leave a comment saying that it is ready for review.
+The state change on its own is very easy to miss.

 ### Preparing the change {#preparing-the-change}